IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Installing.md

     zowe plugins list
     ```

-    Displays a list of the installed plugins:
+    Displays a list of the installed plug-ins:

     <pre class="messageText">
     Installed plugins: